 The goal is to create a routine for the infant similar to the families so that they mirror their parents’ dietary behaviors.
 According to the BLISS study, babies show an interest in their parent’s activities, including eating and enjoy engaging in the activity.
 Sit down with your baby to show them how to eat.
-It’s amazing to watch Baby E follow my lead when I put something in my mouth.
+It was amazing to watch Baby E follow my lead when I put something in my mouth.
 Monkey see, monkey do!

 How do I know if My Baby is Full?

 Your baby is done eating when they turn their head away and close their mouth.
 It’s important not to keep feeding the baby.
 Parents need to trust their child’s satiety cues and stop feeding the baby when these signs are visible.